GMGStudio/MacSetup/README.md

 # Automate your Mac setup
 This script helped me to automate my Mac setup and I thought it might be useful for every Mac user out there.
 We also created a [YouTube video](https://youtu.be/eFlnqSqkTas) to show you how the setup wrok.
-Feel free to subscribe to our YouTube Channel ❤️
+Feel free to subscribe to our YouTube Channel 🙏

+## First setps
+### Download the script
+Jus download the code as Zip.
+(Or clone it)

+### Run the script
+Open the terminal, write `sh` and then drag the `setup.sh` file into the terminal and press enter!

 ## About the script
 ### Creates RSA key 🔐